 At Simple Needs GA, our top priority is always the safety of our volunteers, donors and clients.
 We have been closely monitoring the COVID-19 outbreak in our county.
 We are now holding our Donation Drives (see below).
-Notes that we have limited space now since we quarantine all for a week, so we can only take what we need.
+Notes that we have limited space now since we quarantine all for a week, so we really can only take what we need.
 So please be sure to just bring what we need for our programs, some of which needs to be new only such as for the birthday program (email us if you’re not sure).
+We appreciate those who let us know what you have before dropping off.

 Donations are to be left outside; we will carry them inside (donors are not coming inside our space at this time).